zazitufu/scripts/README.md

 # plping   & plmtr     for batch processing IPs from file...
+---
+***UPDATE*** 2020-06-25
+1. Script can be use on Linux & MacOS X
+2. You can add note after each IP in the ipfile
+---
 Usage:
 **`plping.sh [filename] [count]  `**
 **`plping.sh [filename]   `** (default count = 10)